baudehlo/deploy_to_runit/README.md

 * email_to (required) - the email to send success/failure messages to
 * branch_map - a hash of branch to root folder name mappings.
 Default: `{"master": "/var/apps"}`
 * remote_hosts - a list of remote hosts to send the payload to (for multi-server deployment).
-Default: [].
+Default: []
 * git_user - the username to run commands as.
 Default: deploy
 * git_command - the path to git.
 Default: /usr/bin/git
 * sv_command - the path to "sv".
 Default: /usr/bin/sv
+* restart_command - the command passed to "sv" to restart the server.
+Default: force-restart
-* dont_restart_server - a list of services not to restart after updating.
-Default: [].
+* dont_restart_server - a list of projects not to restart after updating.
+Default: []

+All options can also appear under a "projects" key which takes the following
+form:

+    "projects": {
+        "project-1": {
+            "restart_command": "sigusr2"
+        },
+        "project-2": {
+            "dont_restart_server": true
+        }
+    }

+(note there that "dont_restart_server" can be boolean at that level)

 Multi-Server Deployment
 -----------------------